 How Regular Exercise Can Improve your Efficiency at Work

-We all understand the benefits of regular exercise in terms of weight loss, muscle strength and body image, but there are many other health benefits of exercise that are often overlooked.
+We all understand the benefits of regular exercise in terms of weight loss, muscle strength and body image.
+But, people often overlook the many other health benefits of exercise.

 The Benefits of Physical Activity Include Regulating Stress and Anxiety

-One of the benefits of regular exercise is that your stress and anxiety level will be reduced.
+One of the benefits of exercising regularly is that your stress and anxiety level will be reduced.
 This leads to less distraction from non-work related issues and improved focus for the task at hand.

 The intensity of the work-out is not crucial to reap the full health benefits of exercise.
 Any amount of exercise can elevate your mood and reduce stress.
 We recommend 4-5 times per week for 30 minutes.